Josiah Conder (architect): Early career

 Conder was born in Brixton, Surrey, London, to Josiah Conder, a banker, and his wife, Elizabeth (Willsher).
 Conder was educated at Bedford Modern School, and then became an architect pupil with Thomas Roger Smith.
 He later studied architecture at the South Kensington School of Art and the University of London.

 His grandfather, Josiah Conder (1789–1855) was a well known religious bookseller and author, mostly known for his book The Modern Traveller.
 His uncle, Francis Roubiliac Conder (1815–1889), was a successful civil engineer in railway construction.
 Francis Roubiliac's son, Claude Reignier Conder, became a Royal Engineer after graduating from the University of London and the Royal Military Academy, Woolwich.
-He made extensive geographical and archaeological surveys over the Middle East at the end of 19th century.
+He made extensive geographical and archaeological surveys over the Middle East at the end of the 19th century.

 Conder worked for the Gothic Revival architect William Burges for two years.
 In 1876 he was awarded the Soane Medal.